Start of school sets buses rolling

 “We hope for them to build strong bonds, develop further academic skills, and identify resources to achieve great success for their whole high school career,” she said.

-New student orientation was Thursday at the high school and includes both freshmen and transfer students.
+New student orientation is 2-4 p.m. today at the high school and includes both freshmen and transfer students.
 Douglas High Leadership students will take the new students on tours of the campus and answering questions.

 One of those questions might be about the vape detectors around the school to alert school officials when the high school students have been using vaping devices.